 Where component-name is the name of the storage-management software package that you want to uninstall.
-The system prompt is displayed when the software removal is completed.
+The system prompt displays when the software removal completes.

-5. Verify the removal was successful.
+5. Verify that the removal was successful.
 At the system prompt, type the following and press Enter: